prashantkalkar/cdc-pact-expert-talk/README.md

 # Forking the repositories

-Forked this, user-service and order-service repositories.
+1. Fork current repo, user-service and order-service repositories.
 See [here](https://help.github.com/articles/fork-a-repo/) on how to fork the repositories.

-Clone the repositories from your fork.
+2. Clone the repositories from your fork.

-Update the order-service and user-service pom.xml files to point to your fork as follows and push the changes.
+3. Update the pom.xml file present in the order-service and user-service repos so that it correctly points to your fork as follows.

 ```
 <scm>